try-panwiac/pc-demo-foundations/README.md

 Aftter that, just initialize the terraform using terraform init and run it using terraform apply.

 (every line in the code is documented, so if any questions arise, take a look at the code)

+Final note: The scripts need some customization based on the VPC configuration and the suspicious IP address